dptuyen1/My-Coffee-Shop/README.md

 ## To run:

-At least, install GunaFrameWork 4.8, and run file GunaPatcher.exe
+At least, install GunaFrameWork 4.8, then run file GunaPatcher.exe

 ## Database: